Stop Digital ID—Amend 339

 HB 339 was presented as an "Election Integrity" bill, but its true purpose was to lay the groundwork for Digital ID in Idaho.
 It can't be stopped entirely, but statutes can be revised to reduce data collection and possible harms.

-The article is divided into three sections.
-The first shows how the personal data of all Idaho residents is being collected and processed by the Voter Roll Management software running in the Secretary of State's office.
-The second shows how the SOS is attempting to justify mass data collection based on voter roll integrity.
-And in the final section, legislation that can prevent invasive data collection and stop digital ID will be proposed.
+The first part of this article shows how the personal data of all Idaho residents is being collected and processed by the Secretary of State's office, and how he justifies this collection.
+In the final section, legislation that can prevent invasive data collection and stop digital ID is proposed.

 House Bill 339, Digital ID, and Voter Roll Software